pnp/powershell/documentation/Move-PnPPageComponent.md

 ```

 ### -InstanceId
 The instance id of the control.
-Use Get-PnPClientSideControl retrieve the instance ids.
+Use Get-PnPPageComponent to retrieve the instance ids.

 ```yaml
 Type: Guid